BeeeY/my-keeb/README.md

 # Beey's Keys
-A custom 65% keyboard made by me.
+A custom 65% keyboard with a rotary encoder and oled screen.

 I came into this with after making a hackpad, so I already knew simple things.
 I definitely still had trouble with the rotary encoder and screen though, since I've never used those before and rmk was hard to figure out since I used qmk for the hackpad.